Pace University Accelerated Nursing Program Review

-The Lienhard School of Nursing at Pace University offers several unique programs that will give every student an opportunity to start a career in nursing or advance their nursing practice.
+The The Lienhard School of Nursing at Pace University offers several unique programs that will give every student an opportunity to start a career in nursing or advance their nursing practice.
 The institution considers itself to be unique for two important reasons.
-The first is their commitment to leadership, which hastens innovation and excellence that results in the finest education.
+The first is their commitment to leadership, which hastens innovation and excellence resulting in the finest education.
 Second is the commitment to opportunity.
-Students get every chance to learn, practice, and experience the clinical training that equips them for the profession and licensing exam.
-They also learn from the best faculty who have significant expertise and experience in the clinical setting.
+Students get every chance to learn, practice, and experience the kind of clinical training that equips them for the profession and licensing exam.
+They learn from the best faculty who have significant expertise and experience in the clinical setting.

 Accelerated Bachelor of Science in Nursing (ABSN)

-The Accelerated Bachelor of Science in Nursing (ABSN) of Pace University is designed for individuals having a non-nursing degree who like to move into a healthcare career where they can create an impact towards other people.
-Individuals who are planning to re-start their career and who consider the challenging and rewarding profession in the healthcare field can take the accelerated nursing program and become a Registered Nurse in a short period.
+The Accelerated Bachelor of Science in Nursing (ABSN) of Pace University is designed for individuals with a non-nursing degree who woould like to move into a healthcare career where they can have an impact on other people.
+Individuals planning to re-start their careers and consider a challenging and rewarding profession in the healthcare field can take the accelerated nursing program and become a Registered Nurse in a short period.

-The accelerated curriculum for non-nursing college degree graduates (U.S. baccalaureate degree or its equivalent) leads to a Bachelor of Science in Nursing degree after completion.
-Students can finish the program for one year if taken on a full-time basis while those in a part-time curriculum can complete it in more than a year.
-However, they should have completed the prerequisites before entering into the accelerated Bachelor of Science in Nursing program.
+The accelerated curriculum for non-nursing college degree graduates (U.S. baccalaureate degree or its equivalent) leads to a Bachelor of Science in Nursing degree upono completion.
+Students can finish the program in one year if taken on a full-time basis, while those in a part-time curriculum can complete it in more than a year.
+However, they should have completed the prerequisites before entering the accelerated Bachelor of Science in Nursing program.

-Students who completed the accelerated program successfully will receive a Bachelor of Science in Nursing (BSN) degree and will become eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-The accelerated BSN program of Pace University has 50 to 52 credits in the nursing major by which students can take a three-credit undergraduate or graduate elective nursing course.
-If a student prefers to continue to an LSN graduate program, the credits obtained in a graduate nursing elective would be double-counted for the Master of Science degree.
+Students who complete the accelerated program successfully receive a Bachelor of Science in Nursing (BSN) degree and will become eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+The accelerated BSN program of Pace University has 50 to 52 credits in the nursing major after which students can take a three-credit undergraduate or graduate elective nursing course.
+If a student prefers to continue to an LSN graduate program, the credits obtained in a graduate nursing elective will be double-counted for the Master of Science degree.
 The fall semester is often the admission period for the graduate program.
-Individuals who choose to undergo a master’s degree must apply to alter the graduate program by March 1.
+Individuals who choose to undergo a Master’s degree must apply to the graduate program by March 1.

 The accelerated Bachelor of Science in Nursing program has prerequisite courses that need to be completed before the start of the semester.
-These courses may be taken at the institution, or it could be transferred from the previous school where the coursework is completed at Pace University.
-A grade of C or higher must be earned to acknowledge the courses obtained from the previous college or university where the degree is taken.
+These courses may be taken at the institution or they can be transferred from a previous school.
+A grade of C or higher must be earned to acknowledge the courses obtained from the previous college or university where the degree was taken.
 Among the prerequisite subjects of the accelerated BSN program are Statistics, Chemistry, General Psychology, Human Anatomy and Physiology and Microbiology with Lab.

-Computer science courses with evidence of data entry and word processing skills are also pre- or co-requisite of the graduate nursing courses.
-Students have to be responsible for sending all their transcripts to the Office of Graduate Admission for evaluation of all prerequisite courses completed.
-They cannot graduate from the accelerated Bachelor of Science in Nursing program without full documentation of the prerequisite courses.
+Computer science courses with evidence of data entry and word processing skills are also pre- or co-requisites of graduate nursing courses.
+Students must be responsible for sending all their transcripts to the Office of Graduate Admission for an evaluation of all prerequisite courses completed.
+They cannot graduate from the accelerated Bachelor of Science in Nursing program without full documentation of prerequisite courses.

 Tuition and Fees

 The tuition and fees of Lienhard School of Nursing vary per year.
-For first year students, the tuition cost is $19, 334 per semester.
+For first year students, the tuition cost is $19, and 334 per semester.
 This includes the tuition per credit and other miscellaneous expenses like registration fee, laboratory fee, and so on.
 For second year accelerated BSN students, the school charges $1,167 per credit.
-Scholarship programs and financial aid opportunities are available to deserving students who cannot afford to cover the cost of the baccalaureate program.
+Scholarship programs and financial aid opportunities are available to deserving students who cannot afford the cost of the Baccalaureate program.

 Relevant Information on the Accelerated BSN degree

-Students who are interested in the accelerated Bachelor of Science in Nursing program must remember that if they failed a nursing course or have been dismissed academically from any nursing programs, they will not be accepted in the ABSN program at Pace University.
-Individuals who have attended a nursing program in the past would be evaluated meticulously even if they did not fail or be academically dismissed.
-The university has the right to accept or disallow a student from the accelerated program, but applicants who are taken into consideration will be required to provide application materials like letters of reference from their didactic and clinical faculty.
+Students interested in the accelerated Bachelor of Science in Nursing program must remember that if they fail a nursing course or have been dismissed academically from any nursing program, they will not be accepted to the ABSN program at Pace University.
+Individuals who have attended a nursing program in the past will be evaluated meticulously even if they did not fail or become academically dismissed.
+The university has the right to accept or disallow a student from the accelerated program, and applicants who are taken into consideration will be required to provide application materials like letters of reference from their didactic and clinical faculty.

-The accelerated Bachelor of Science in Nursing program is an intensive and rigorous program that requires full commitment on the part of the students.
-These individuals have to dedicate at least 36 hours of attending to classroom lectures and clinical training and are encouraged to spend more time in the ABSN program.
-Students have to balance their personal and professional commitments as the Lienhard School of Nursing requires them to study full-time whenever they take 12 or more credits.
+The accelerated Bachelor of Science in Nursing program is an intensive, rigorous program that requires full commitment on the part of students.
+These individuals must dedicate at least 36 hours of attending classroom lectures and clinical training, and they are encouraged to spend more time in the ABSN program.
+Students will need balance their personal and professional commitments as the Lienhard School of Nursing requires them to study full-time whenever they take 12 or more credits.

-The admission to Pace University School of Nursing is also not easy due to the limited slots available for the accelerated BSN program.
+Admission to Pace University School of Nursing is not easy due to the limited slots available for the accelerated BSN program.
 The institution admits a maximum of 64 students per class which usually fills quickly.
-Students who want to guarantee a seat must submit deposit within two weeks of admissions.
-However, they also have to take note that selected candidates have to maintain at least a grade of C or higher in their undergraduate courses and a grade of B for graduate courses.
-A mandatory orientation session is implemented by the University to ensure a better understanding of the degree obtained.
-The Lienhard School of Nursing also requires the students to undergo a criminal background check and a 10-panel drug screening as part of the process in the clinical clearance.
+Students who want to guarantee a seat must submit a deposit within two weeks of admissions.
+They also have to take note that selected candidates must maintain at least a grade of C or higher in their undergraduate courses and a grade of B for graduate courses.
+A mandatory orientation session is implemented by the University to ensure a better understanding of the degree to be obtained.
+The Lienhard School of Nursing requires students to undergo a criminal background check and a 10-panel drug screening as part of the process of the clinical clearance.